S3 method for class 'sdmTMB'

 sdmTMB().- newdata

 A data frame to make predictions on.
-This should be a data frame with the same predictor columns as in the fitted data and a time column (if this is a spatiotemporal model) with the same name as in the fitted data.
+It should contain the same predictor columns as the fitted data and, for spatiotemporal models, a time column with the same name as in the fitted data.

 - type

-estcolumn be in link (default) or response space?- se_fit
+Should predictions be returned in link space (default) or response space?

 Should standard errors on predictions be calculated?
 Warning: can be slow for large datasets or high-resolution projections when random fields are included.
 For faster uncertainty estimation, either use